Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h2><a name="_4">Indexing Model</a></h2>

-<p>Esri I3S is, as the name implies, an indexed, partitioned 3D Scene format with some
+<p>Esri I3S is, as the name implies is an indexed, partitioned 3D Scene format.
-similarities to <a href="http://code.google.com/p/regionator/wiki/Welcome">regionated KML</a>
-or X3D Earth.
 The purpose of any index is to allow fast access to (blocks of) relevant data.
 In an Indexed 3D Scene layer, the spatial extent is split into regions with a roughly equal amount of data in them, and an access data structure - the actual index - allows the client and the server to quickly discover which data the